nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Here are all the commands available in YAMOM!

-add	: add a module into YAMOM timetable. delete	: remove a module from YAMOM timetable. list	: List out all the selected modules and lesson slots. bye	: Exit YAMOM! export	: Generates an NUSMod Link to be exported to the browser.
+add	: add a module into YAMOM timetable. remove	: remove a module from YAMOM timetable. list	: List out all the selected modules and lesson slots. bye	: Exit YAMOM! export	: Generates an NUSMod Link to be exported to the browser.